tauheedbuttt/eliteit-assessment/README.md

 ### Postman Collection

-A Postman collection file (`collection.json`) is available in the `backend` folder to access the APIs.
+A Postman folder is also available for ease of access of the APIs.

+The backend will be accessible at `http://localhost:5000/api` by default.

 ## Frontend Setup